DomFord/domford.net/content/publication/ford-techno-giants-2020/index.md

 ---
-title: 'Techno-giants: the giant, the machine and the human'
+title: 'Techno-giants: The giant, the machine and the human'
 authors:
-- Dom Ford
+- admin
-date: '2020-01-01'
+date: "2020-01-01"
-publishDate: '2023-12-27T10:12:56.994392Z'
+publishDate: "2023-12-27T10:12:56.994392Z"
-publication_types:
+publication_types: ["paper-conference"]
-- paper-conference
-publication: '*Proceedings of the 2020 DiGRA International Conference: Play Everywhere*'
+publication: "*Proceedings of the 2020 DiGRA International Conference: Play Everywhere*"
-abstract: 'The relationship between humankind and technology is fundamental, but also a longstanding source of unease, particularly as that relationship has become ever more intimate and irreversible.
+abstract: The relationship between humankind and technology is fundamental, but also a longstanding source of unease, particularly as that relationship has become ever more intimate and irreversible.
 In this paper, I connect this age-old anxiety with the age-old figure of the giant, a monster similarly intertwined with ancient questions